 Sir Barnes Wallis – Herne Bay

-There cannot be a person alive who has not seen, or know about, the famous Dambusters raid made by 617 Sqn.
+There cannot be a person alive who has not seen, or knows about, the famous Dambusters raid made by 617 Sqn.
 It is a story deeply embedded in history, one of the most daring raids ever made using incredible ideas, skill and tenacity.
 There is so much written about both it, and the man behind the idea – Sir Barnes Neville Wallis CBE FRS RDI FRAeS.

 But he was not just a designer of the Bouncing bomb, his talent for engineering and design led him through a series of moves that enabled him to excel and become a major part of British history.

 Born on 26th September 1887 in Ripley, Derbyshire, he was educated at Christ’s Hospital in Horsham, he went on to study engineering in London, and shortly afterwards moving to the Isle of Wight.
 With the First World War looming, he was offered a chance to work on airship designs – an innovative design that would become widely used by the Naval forces of both the U.K. and Germany.
 Wallis cut his teeth in marine engines as an engineer and draughtsman.

 He began his career in the London’s shipyards, moving to the Isle of Wight after which he broke into airship design.
 He followed a colleague he had met whilst working as a draughtsman with John Samuel White’s shipyard, together they would design His Majesty’s Airship No.9 (HMA 9).
 The design process of HMA 9 was dynamic to say the least.
 Early non-rigid airships were proving to be very successful, and the new rigids that were coming in – whilst larger and more capable of travelling longer distances with greater payloads – were becoming the target for successive quarrels between the government and the Admiralty.